Urban Gardening Ideas: Tips, Tools, and Plants

 Pruning Shears

-This type of heavy-duty shears is so handy, you can use it for trimming dead branches on woody shrubs and small trees, cutting hard-stemmed flowers, and even for trimming grass near pathways.
-Pick shears with a spring action on the handle, to minimize hand cramping.
+This type of heavy-duty shear is so handy that you can use it to trim dead branches on woody shrubs and small trees, cut hard-stemmed flowers, and even trim grass near pathways.

 Precision Scissors